textX/textX/docs/grammar.md

         '"'?- ID '"'?-
     ;

-Because we use `noskipws` rule param, `FullyQualifiedID` does not skip whitespaces automatically.
+Because we use `noskipws` rule modifier, `FullyQualifiedID` does not skip whitespaces automatically.
 Thus, we have to match whitespaces ourself but we don't want those whitespaces in the resulting string.
 You might wonder why we are using `noskipws`.
 It is because we do not want whitespaces in between each